 Over time, these thoughts build up and up as your drug use continues.
 In the end, you become addicted to drugs due to set thought pathways embedded in your brain.
 These thoughts cement in your brain and lead to the outcome that you cannot resist using drugs.

 The longer these thoughts are allowed to remain unchallenged, the more difficult it is to break free from your addiction.
-This is why it’s typically much more difficult for older and more experienced drug users to break free from their addiction when compared to younger drug users.
+This is why it’s typically much more difficult for individuals that use drugs who are older and have longer chronic use to break free from their addiction when compared who are younger and often have been using drugs for a much shorter time.

 Why Can’t I ‘Just Quit’?